oconnor663/jacko.io/posts/async_tasks.md

 [select_macro]: https://docs.rs/futures/latest/futures/macro.select.html
 [`FuturesUnordered`]: https://docs.rs/futures/latest/futures/stream/struct.FuturesUnordered.html

-Building on [the main loop we wrote in Chapter Two][wakers], we can write our own `spawn`.
+Building on [the main loop we wrote in Part One][wakers], we can write our own `spawn`.
 We'll do it in three steps: First we'll make space for multiple tasks in the main loop, then we'll write the `spawn` function to add new tasks, and finally we'll implement [`JoinHandle`] to let one task wait for another.

 [wakers]: playground://async_playground/wakers.rs
 [`JoinHandle`]: https://docs.rs/tokio/latest/tokio/task/struct.JoinHandle.html